truonjan000/My-Portfolio/README.md

 [Code 1]()

 _Above is a picture of the simple bar graph.
-Under is the code that will run the code for the simple bar graph._
+Under, is the code that will run the code for the simple bar graph._

 Going on with D3.js, I was able to investigate even more and further the complexity of my code.
 With this, I was able to create a more advanced bar graph with my own data, use tooltip, duration, margins, generated axises, and change of colors.